MindscapeHQ/raygun4java/README.md

 Grab the JARs for the latest version from here: http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.mindscapehq%22

-**raygun-core** is required.
+**core-1.2.7** is required.
 If you are in a web environment, you will also need to grab the **webprovider** JAR.
 The sampleapp JAR contains an example project.

 ## Usage